 You’ve been through the stress and emotional roller coaster involved with securing a visa for Canada and you’ve chosen Germany as your destination.
 It’s a charming place with plenty or heritage.
 Germany is well known to be extremely welcoming to new migrants.

 Here is some background on Germany for new immigration arrivals.

 Germany (German: Deutschland, pronounced [ˈdɔʏtʃlant] (listen)), officially the Federal Republic of Germany, is a country in Central Europe.
-It is the second-most populous country in Europe after Russia, and the most populous member state of the European Union.
-Germany is situated between the Baltic and North seas to the north, and the Alps to the south; covering an area of 357,022 square kilometres (137,847 sq mi), with a population of over 83 million within its 16 constituent states.
-It borders Denmark to the north, Poland and the Czechia to the east, Austria and Switzerland to the south, and France, Luxembourg, Belgium, and the Netherlands to the west.
-The nation’s capital and largest city is Berlin, and its financial centre is Frankfurt; the largest urban area is the Ruhr.
+It is the second most populous country in Europe after Russia, and the most populous member state of the European Union.
+Germany is situated between the Baltic and North seas to the north, and the Alps to the south; it covers an area of 357,022 square kilometres (137,847 sq mi), with a population of almost 84 million within its 16 constituent states.
+Germany borders Denmark to the north, Poland and the Czech Republic to the east, Austria and Switzerland to the south, and France, Luxembourg, Belgium, and the Netherlands to the west.
+The nation’s capital and largest city by population is Berlin and its financial centre is Frankfurt; the largest urban area is the Ruhr.

 Finding Immigration Accommodation for Newcomers in Germany Canada

 Most searches begin with a search engine.
 Local papers in Germany may well be online and of course, listing sites such as Craigslist and Rentfaster Germany can be of great help.

 What is the cost of short term accommodation in Germany

 The cost of short-term newcomer accommodation in Germany varies greatly depending on requirements and neighborhoods.
 Lots of new arrivals to Germany use Airbnb to give them an indication of short term rental process in Germany and also the option to book with confidence and security.

 Another website that offers the same accommodation as Airbnb.